MurderFromMars/CyberXero-Toolkit/README.md

 - **Every tool** (Docker, Podman, VirtualBox, DistroBox, KVM/QEMU, iOS iPA Sideloader) now has a dedicated **uninstall button** that properly stops services, removes group memberships, and cleans up packages.
 - **Smart state tracking**: install buttons grey out with a checkmark when a tool is already detected, and refresh automatically when you return to the page.

-### Servicing & System Tweaks — 5× Expansion
+### Servicing & System Tweaks  5× Expansion
 The original servicing page has 7 functions.
 CyberXero has **15**, including:

 - **Third-party repo installation**: one-click buttons for CachyOS repos, Chaotic-AUR, and the XeroLinux repo (so you can access XeroLinux packages without running XeroLinux).
 - **Smart mirror updates**: auto-detects every installed repository and updates all mirrorlists using `rate-mirrors`.
 Supports Arch, CachyOS, Chaotic-AUR, EndeavourOS, Manjaro, RebornOS, and Artix out of the box.
-- **xPackageManager integration**: a forked version with the distro check removed and hardcoded repo references replaced with dynamic detection — works with whatever repos you actually have configured.
+- **xPackageManager integration**: a forked version with the distro check removed and hardcoded repo references replaced with dynamic detection, works with whatever repos you actually have configured.
-- **Toolkit self-update**: checks the upstream commit hash and rebuilds from source when a new version is available.
+- **Toolkit self update**: checks the upstream commit hash and rebuilds from source when a new version is available.

-### Multimedia Tools — Entirely New Page
+### Multimedia Page Addition
-The original toolkit mentions multimedia tools in its README.
-CyberXero actually ships a dedicated page for them:

-- **OBS Studio** installs via Flatpak with a selection dialog offering six plugin groups: Wayland Hotkeys, Graphics Capture (VkCapture, GStreamer, VA-API), Transitions & Effects, Streaming Tools (WebSocket, Scene Switcher, DroidCam), Audio/Video Enhancement (Waveform, Vertical Canvas, Background Removal), and V4L2 virtual camera with kernel module auto-configuration.
-- **Kdenlive** video editor installation.
-- **Jellyfin** server with automatic service enablement.
-- **GPU Screen Recorder** with smart repo detection — installs from official repos when available, falls back to AUR when not.
+- **GPU Screen Recorder** with smart repo detection  installs from official repos when available, falls back to AUR when not.

 ### Biometrics — Jailbroken Edition
 The original ships biometric support that is locked to XeroLinux.
 CyberXero jailbreaks it: